-For the first four serial absolute encoders, encoders from different manufacturers must be connected to specific pins in the required encoder connectors (see the Controller's Third Party Equipment section for more details).
+For the first four serial absolute encoders, encoders from different manufacturers must be connected to specific pins in the required encoder connectors (see the Controller's "Third Party Equipment: Overview" on page 52 for more details).

-For a six-axis controller, the absolute encoders for the 5th and 6th motors must be connected to specific pins in the 1st and 2nd encoder connectors, respectively.
+For a 6-axis controller, the absolute encoders for the 5th and 6th motors must be connected to specific pins in the 1st and 2nd encoder connectors, respectively.